Accounting for Intra-group Transactions in Separate Financial Statements

 Gain on disposal of inventory$1m

-Subsidiaries A and B are ultimately controlled by Parent P. Subsidiary A leases 1,000 sq m of office space from a third party.
-Employees of Subsidiary B are allowed to use 200 sq m of this space without Subsidiary B being a party to the lease contract.
-Furthermore, Subsidiary A does not recharge any costs to Subsidiary B.
+Subsidiaries A and B are both controlled by Parent P. A leases 1,000 sq m of office space from an external party.
+B’s employees use 200 sq m of this, even though B isn’t named on the lease.
+Moreover, Subsidiary A doesn’t charge Subsidiary B for this space.

 DRCR